Highland Tour from Glasgow

 Leaving behind Culloden we travel the short journey to Clava Cairns, a prehistoric burial ground, a definite must see whilst in this area.

 Having had a jam packed highland, historical filled day tour with photo opportunities, historical stories and legends aplenty, we will return you back to the city of Glasgow to your accommodation.
-Your Scottish highland tour from Glasgow will be an experience to remember for years to come.
+Your Highland tour from Glasgow will be an experience to remember for years to come.